wp-plugins/cackle/readme.txt

 == Installation ==

 1. Upload  folder `cackle` to the `/wp-content/plugins/` directory
-2. Register  and obtain your Site ID, Site API Key, Account API Key.
-Go to the Cackle admin panel -> Widget -> CMSs Plugins -> Wordpress.
-(See the second screenshot at http://wordpress.org/extend/plugins/cackle/screenshots/)
+2. Register and obtain your Site ID, Site API Key and Account API Key: go to the Cackle Administration Panel -> Widget -> CMSs Plugins -> Wordpress.
+(See the second screenshot at http://wordpress.org/extend/plugins/cackle/screenshots/ )
 3. Save it to 'cackle plugin's' page.
 4. Activate the plugin through the 'cackle plugin's' menu in WordPress
 5. In wordpress's comments menu you can find "Cackle" submenu with panel administration and settings.